FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 Time to start floating some content!

-Team up with a partner and go through the comp to figure out where you'll need to apply floats to execute the design.
+Team up with a partner and go through the design comp to figure out where you'll need to apply floats to execute the design.

 Work together to rough out the CSS that will float these elements.
 We'll reconvene as a class and share our solutions.